 We did however loved our main course.
-Waiter suggested us to order a fresh dentex fish baked in oven with potatoes and other veggies.
+The waiter suggested ordering a fresh dentex fish baked in the oven with potatoes and other veggies.
 It sounded a bit unexciting, maybe too classical, but the thought of a fresh Adriatic dentex was enticing, and we went with his suggestion.

-We've skipped dessert this time, so can't really comment on it.
+We've skipped dessert this time, so I can't really comment on it.

 Final verdict: While the food at Blu was good, it didn't really blow us away.
-However, the location is top notch and that alone should be a reason to stop at Blu if you are in Rovinj.
-I would recommend you rather to go there for dinner than lunch, especially during July and August, as it gets too hot to eat.
-Prices are on a higher end, but not exaggerated.
+However, the location is top-notch and that alone should be a reason to stop at Blu if you are in Rovinj.
+I would recommend you rather go there for dinner than lunch, especially during July and August, as it gets too hot to eat.
+Prices are on a higher-end, but not exaggerated.
 All in all, a nice place for a romantic dinner out in Rovinj.

-Further reading: If you plan to visit Rovinj, start with our Rovinj Travel Guide.
-We also wrote a detailed post on best things to do in Rovinj, as well as a post about the best restaurants to eat in Rovinj.
-For inspiration you can check our Rovinj Photo Walk, and info about the best events in the town, you can find here.
-We also feature lots of Rovinj restaurants reviews here at our blog.
-Our favorite restaurants in Rovinj are: Giannino, and Orca.
+If you plan to visit Rovinj, start with our Rovinj Travel Guide.
+We also wrote a detailed post on the best things to do in Rovinj, as well as a post about the best restaurants to eat in Rovinj.
+For inspiration, you can check our Rovinj Photo Walk, and info about the best events in the town, you can find here.
+We also feature lots of Rovinj restaurant reviews here at our blog.
+Our favorite restaurants in Rovinj are Barba Danilo, Giannino, Jure, and Maestral.
 We also like the vibe at Kantionon, and the food is good too.
 For a fine dining experience, choose Monte in the old town, or Wine Vault in hotel Monte Mulini.
 Male Madlene is a small quirky place we also recommend.
-Have a candlelit dinner at the restaurant Lanterna on the island of St. Andrew.
+Have a candlelit dinner at the restaurant La Serra on the island of St. Andrew.
 We've also covered bars and clubs in Rovinj.